 Brick

-Bricks were originally clay-based.
+Bricks were initially clay-based.
 Now, bricks are typically made of concrete — with the most durable featuring steel reinforcements.
-This has been a huge improvement over more traditional bricks, which tended to break easily.
+This has dramatically improved over more traditional bricks, which tended to break easily.
 Now, concrete-reinforced bricks have high compression strength.

 For that reason, bricks make great load-bearing walls.
-They’re also used for some decorating finishes and even some types of foundations.
+They’re also used for decorating finishes and even some foundations.

 Stone